-71 Filipino Tribal Tattoo Ideas – [2021 Inspiration Guide]
+71 Filipino Tribal Tattoo Ideas – [2022 Inspiration Guide]

 The art of tattooing was once an integral part of tribal culture in the Philippines.
 Unfortunately, by the 1700s, the practice had all but fallen by the wayside due to the influence of invaders such as the Spanish Conquistadors.

-Now, true Filipino tribal tattoos (called batek in the Philippines) are a rarity, and a Filipino tattoo artist will only ink these designs on clients of Filipino heritage.
+Now, true Filipino tribal tattoos (called batek, batok, or patik in the Philippines) are a rarity, and a Filipino tattoo artist will only ink these designs on clients of Filipino heritage.

 As far as the designs common to this style, Filipino tribal tattoos often draw inspiration from nature.
 Traditionally, an artist tattooed scenes and symbols highlighting aspects of the area where they themselves grew up.

 Filipino tribal tattoos offered men protection, represented a tribe member’s bravery in battle, or signified their tribe status.
 As with many forms of indigenous tattooing, repetitive, meticulous patterns were commonplace, as opposed to the elaborate, photo-realistic images often seen in modern Western tattooing.

 Armbands were popular choices as far as placement, as were full chest pieces.
-All parts of the body except hands and feet were considered prime real estate for ink.
+All parts of the body except the hands and feet were considered prime real estate for ink.

 Below you’ll find a mix of both modern to traditional tribal styles in addition to everything else in between.

-1. Intricate Filipino tribal tattoos
+1. Intricate Filipino Tribal Tattoos

 A hallmark of the Filipino tribal tattoo style is that intricate pattern of linework that makes each design what it is.
-Designs can be simple, but a superior tattoo is going to standout with incredibly precise, clean lines that create an intricate mesh of shapes and patterns.
+Designs can be simple, but a superior tattoo is going to stand out with incredibly precise, clean lines that create an intricate mesh of shapes and patterns.

 The end result is something laid onto flesh with a nearly mathematical precision in which elements from the top of the tattoo, the bottom of the tattoo, and the middle of the tattoo all match and could be interchangeable.

 2. Half Sleeve Filipino Tribal Tattoos

 Traditionally, many Filipino tribal tattoos started on the arms and spread across the body as the warrior who bore them aged and achieved more status.
-But the arm was often the first part of the whole canvas which is why the half sleeve Filipino tribal tattoo is still such a popular design.
+But the arm was often the first part of the whole canvas, which is why the half-sleeve Filipino tribal tattoo is still such a popular design.

 The patterns used here have been designed very specifically to complement the arm’s shape and biology, following the musculature of the shoulder down to the elbow.
-They draw attention to, and even accent the muscle and mold to the shape of the body without being forced the way some less traditional designs have to.
+They draw attention to, and even accent, the muscle and mold to the shape of the body without being forced the way some less traditional designs have to.

 3. Fusion Filipino Tribal Tattoos

-With dozens of styles of tattoos available it’s not hard to imagine the idea of fusing two together in an effort to create something new.
+With dozens of styles of tattoos available, it’s not hard to imagine the idea of fusing two together in an effort to create something new.
 Filipino tribal tattoo style can be merged with other styles, or incorporate simple elements from illustrative, Traditional, or other styles to create a visually dynamic image that follows its own rules.

 Traditional Filipino tribal tattoos are always solid black, but a splash of color can offset the entire design in a new and unique way, as can adapting the style to new images like crosses or even animals.

-4. Celestial Filipino tribal tattoos
+4. Celestial Filipino Tribal Tattoos

-These design elements can add a visual dynamic to a Filipino tribal tattoo that make it standout beyond the stylistically similar patterns that make up the bulk of these designs.
+These design elements can add a visual dynamic to a Filipino tribal tattoo that make it stand out beyond the stylistically similar patterns that make up the bulk of these designs.
 The use of negative space is key in these designs to bringing the celestial elements to the forefront.

 5. Classical Filipino Tribal Tattoos